afivo-streamer 1.1

 make

-Afterwards, you can run some of the example, see Examples.
+To run some of the examples, see Examples.

 Updating to the latest version